 Under normal market conditions, the Fund seeks to achieve its investment objective by investing at least 80% of its assets (net assets, plus any borrowings for investment purposes) directly or indirectly in credit securities.
 For purposes of the Fund's above-referenced policy to invest at least 80% of its assets directly or indirectly in credit securities, the Fund considers credit securities to include private and public credit investments, including corporate loan investments, investments in private credit investment funds (private funds that are excluded from the definition of "investment company" pursuant to Sections 3(c)(1) or 3(c)(7) of the Investment Company Act ("Private Funds")), U.S. or global high yield securities, bank loans, notes, loan participations and assignments, non-performing loans, convertible securities, preferred securities, private and public business development companies ("BDCs"), mutual funds or exchange traded funds ("ETFs" and together with Private Funds, BDCs and mutual funds, "Underlying Funds") that invest in credit securities, collateralized loan obligations ("CLOs"), collateralized debt obligations ("CDOs"), mezzanine debt and distressed securities.
-The Fund's investment exposure to these assets is implemented through a variety of investment types that include: (i) investments in existing or newly formed Private Funds managed by unaffiliated asset managers; (ii) investments in assets issued by private companies ("Direct Investments"); and (iii) investments alongside Private Funds in assets issued primarily by private companies ("Co-Investments" and, collectively with Private Funds and Direct Investments, "Portfolio Investments").
-The Fund's investments will primarily be acquired through privately negotiated transactions from investors in Portfolio Investments and/or in connection with the restructuring of a Private Fund or Co-Investment ("Secondary Transactions"); and may also be made through primary commitments to newly formed Private Funds or special purpose vehicles structured to invest in Co-Investments").
+The Fund's investment exposure to these assets is implemented through a variety of investment types that include: (i) investments in existing or newly formed Private Funds managed by unaffiliated asset managers; (ii) investments in assets issued by private companies ("Co-Investments"); and (iii) investments alongside Private Funds and Direct Investments, "Portfolio Investments").
+The Fund's investments will primarily be acquired through privately negotiated transactions from investors in Portfolio Investments and/or in connection with the restructuring of a Private Fund or Co-Investment ("Secondary Transactions"); and may also be made through primary commitments to newly formed Private Funds or special purpose vehicles structured to invest in Co-Investments ("Primary Commitments").
 See "INVESTMENT OBJECTIVE AND STRATEGIES."